eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     writer.write(message)

 You have now published your first message successfully!
-However, it is hard to tell if that did anything since we don't have anything set up that is listening.
+However, it is hard to tell if that did anything since we don't have anything set up to listen for incoming messages.
 Let's make a second script that takes messages from DDS and prints them to the terminal:

 .. code-block:: python3
     :linenos: